CoinifySoftware/node-rabbitmq/README.md

 # node-rabbitmq
 [![npm version](https://badge.fury.io/js/%40coinify%2Frabbitmq.svg)](https://badge.fury.io/js/%40coinify%2Frabbitmq)

-## Suggestions for improvement
-* Ping functionality for service health check
-* CLI scripts to emit events / enqueue tasks
-* Split main lib code into smaller files
+## Major version changes
+**Version 2**:
+* Publishing messages now defaults to using _publisher confirms_

 ## Implementation details
 * Everything happens on the same TCP connection to RabbitMQ.
 It is created first time it is needed, and cached for subsequent requests.
-* Everything happens on the same channel inside the TCP connection.
-It is created first time it is needed, and cached for subsequent requests.
+* Message consumption and publishing use separate channels.
+They are created first time they are needed, and cached for subsequent requests.

 ## Connection/channel failure
 If the channel or connection closes unexpectedly (i.e. `#close()` was not called), the library will attempt to reconnect